nikodittmar/jane-street-advent-of-fpga/README.md

 - IF and ID stages have an internal stall/flush signal that connects to all pipeline registers and the program counter (not illustrated).
 - IO module is hooked up to top level `serial_in` and `serial_out`.

+#### Signal Naming Convention
+- Signals are prefixed by their pipeline stage
+- Interstage signals are prefixed by their origin stage

 # Resources:
 - [Control Logic Truth Table](https://docs.google.com/spreadsheets/d/1F11mK-QQdbO019NtSGYmiA2lq3mlxW7HmSdNwWFxmQU/edit?usp=sharing)
 - [RISC-V ISA Manual](https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf) (Sections 2.2 - 2.6)